jbellis/jamm/README.txt

     meter.countChildren(object);

 By default MemoryMeter.measureDeep measures all references from the root object.
-This includes an outer class, if this class is an inner class.
+This includes an outer class, if the current object is of an inner class.
 If you do not want this behavior, specify

     -javaagent:<path to>/jamm.jar=ignoreouter

 If you would like to use MemoryMeter in a web application, make sure